Vyral/base-template/_posts/2019-06-11-how-is-our-st--cloud-market-faring-right-now.md

 <p style="text-align: center;"><em>The newest numbers for our market are in, but what’s changed?
 Stay tuned to find out.</em></p>

 I’m back again with the latest update on our St. Cloud market.
-Taking stock of our spring market first, we saw an overall strong performance and hopefully that momentum keeps up.
+Taking stock of our spring market first, we saw an overall strong performance.
+Hopefully, that momentum will keep up.

 Let’s jump right in:&nbsp;